ontolex/morph/index.md

 In addition to relations between morphologically related lexemes, one can be interested in expressing the formal instructions needed to generate derived lexemes from their bases.
 To do that, another sub-class of `morph:Rule` is introduced, alongside `morph:InflectionRule`, namely `morph:WordFormationRule`.
 Like inflection rules, word formation rules can take as input either the canonical form of the input lexical entry, or another form that is used as base form, and they can involve specific morph(eme)s.
-Unlike inflection rules, word formation rules generate lexical entries rather than forms -- this can be expressed thorugh the property `morph:generates`.
-Word formation rules can also be related to the word formation relations existing between the lexical entries involved through the property `morph:wordFormationRule`.

 <div class="entity">